The 2023 Africana Studies-University of Maryland, Baltimore County (AFST-UMBC) Biennial International Conference

 The conference is free to the public.
 However, in order to receive the conference meals and materials (Program, bag, name tag, writing pads, pens), you have to pay the conference registration fee.
 Click here to make your payment.

 The Payment Link closes at 11:59 pm (US Eastern Time) on April 30, 2023.
 Please make sure you make your payment on or before this date.

 Students: $100 (Required Verifiable Institutional Affiliation and Photo ID)

-Registration is based on individual participation.
+Registration is based on individual participation and payment is nonrefundable.
 It is important to pay the correct amount for the category you fall into in order not to be asked to pay the balance at the check-in desk.
 Only those who officially register for the conference by April 30, 2023 will appear on the program.
 We need the headcount by May 1, 2023 in order to plan for the conference materials and meals.

 The hotel properties below offer special rates to visitors associated with UMBC.
 Please ask about the UMBC rate before making your reservation.

 More information regarding UMBC campus access and parking can be found here.